Families of relatively exact Lagrangians, free loop spaces and generalised homology: Monodromy in the looped case

 where we weight the metric on the bundle pair to be small on $H$.
-Note that since $r^*F$ respects the direct sum away from $H$, if the weight is sufficiently small on $H$, any Cauchy-Riemann operator on the bundle pair in either the second or third term which respects the direct sum is of distance less than 1 to a Cauchy-Riemann operator on the other which respects the direct sum.
-Therefore the map $T\sQ \rightarrow T\sP_{l + 1}$ coming from Lemma \ref{Index Bundles Are Canonical} agrees up to homotopy with $A$, and so under Assumption \ref{Looped Orientation Assumption}, $A$ respects the $R$- orientations. $A$ is close to $d(\rho \circ PG)$ and so the two maps are homotopic isomorphisms of vector bundles, which is what we wanted. \end{proof} \begin{LL} If $T^v L_{\psi^1}$ admits a stable trivialisation over an $i + 1$-skeleton of $L_{\psi^1}$, then the induced stable trivialisations over an $i + 1$-skeleton of $\sQ$ of the bundle pairs appearing in Lemma \ref{rF} agree up to homotopy, under $r^*F$. \end{LL} \begin{proof} The two stable trivialisations are related by a map $\eta: \partial D^2 \times \sQ \rightarrow O$, where $O$ is the infinite orthogonal group.
-We will use the choice of $r$ from the proof of Lemma \ref{Gluing Lemma} for convenience, noting that this is unique up to homotopy.
-From the construction of $F$, for any $y$ in $\sQ$ and $x$ in $r|_{\partial D^2}^{-1} \partial D_-$, $\eta(x, y)$ is given by the identity matrix.
-For $x$ in $r|_{\partial D^2}^{-1} \partial D_+$, $\eta(x, y)$ is given by (the stabilisation of) the block matrix
+Note that since $r^*F$ respects the direct sum decomposition away from $H$, if the weight is sufficiently small on $H$, any Cauchy-Riemann operator on the bundle pair in either the second or third term which respects the direct sum decomposition is of distance less than 1 to a Cauchy-Riemann operator on the other which respects the direct sum.
+Therefore the map $T\sQ \rightarrow T\sP_{l + 1}$ coming from Lemma \ref{Index Bundles Are Canonical} agrees up to homotopy with $A$, and so under Assumption \ref{Looped Orientation Assumption}, $A$ respects the $R$- orientations. $A$ is $C^0$-close to $d(\rho \circ PG)$ and so the two maps are homotopic isomorphisms of vector bundles, which is what we wanted. \end{proof} \begin{LL} If $T^v \tilde{L}_{\psi^1}$ admits a stable trivialisation over an $(i + 1)$-skeleton of $\tilde{L}_{\psi^1}$, then the induced stable trivialisations over an $i$-skeleton $\sQ_i$ of $\sQ$ of the bundle pairs appearing in Corollary \ref{rF} agree up to homotopy, under $r^*F$. \end{LL} \begin{proof} Homotoping our maps if necessary, we can assume that our maps